My Account

 Budget for Each Phase of Retirement

-The first stage of retirement is “imagination,” and it’s a time when you accumulate savings, typically 15 to five years before.
-For my budget discussion, I’ll start with the second phase when it’s crucial to start planning for income.
+The first stage of retirement is “imagination,” and it’s a time when you accumulate savings, typically five to 15 years before.
+For this budget discussion, we’ll start with the second phase when it’s crucial to start planning for income.

 • When can you retire?